Clan Little: Mottoes

 Concedo Nulli – I yield to none.

 Magnum in Parvo – Great in little.

 Fidei Coticula Crux – The cross is the test of truth.

 Tartan

 Members of the Clan Little Society may wear the Little of Morton Rigg tartan.
 This sett was designed by Dr James "Johnnie" Crawford Little of Morton Rigg, then clan guardian, in 1991.
 It incorporates elements of the Wallace tartan (alluding to the historical connection to Sir William Wallace claimed by "Blind Hary" in his epic poem) and the Shepherd tartan.
 Photographs of Littles and other Borderers from the 19th century regularly show them in European clothing and maud (plaid) of simple, black and white checked Border tartan or, occasionally, European clothing with trousers made of Border tartan.
-In contrast to National Scottish Dress conventions Border clansmen occasionally wear non-matching plaids.
+In contrast to Highland Dress conventions Border clansmen occasionally wear non-matching plaids.
 For example, it is acceptable to wear trews in the Little of Morton Rigg tartan and a maud in Border tartan.